mvlab-git/.github/profile/README.md

 *Applying innovate vision and laser technologies to industry*

----

 We are an interdisciplinary team, who introduces computer vision and laser technologies to industry.
-We focus on new ways of observation and creation of the world with advanced cameras, innovatory algorithms, optical measurement and laser processing.
+We focus on the design and implementation of advanced vision systems, including solutions based on the latest machine learning solutions, as well as the research, development and optimization of laser and laser-hybrid machining technologies along with process monitoring and control tasks.

 We are open to new challenges in various areas of industry and science